You’ve got questions. We’ve got answers.

 Search Your Property Market and Taxable Value

-How was the amount of the levy determined?
+How was the amount of the proposed levy determined?

 Based on an in-depth study and recommendations by the Great Falls Crime Task Force, the City of Great Falls has strategically proposed a Public Safety Levy in the amount of $103.75 mills.
 While this number is significant, the chosen levy amount falls on the conservative end of what is needed to optimize the City’s public safety efforts.

-The funds will be used for the operational needs of the legal, court, fire, and police departments. as follows:
+The funds would have been used for the operational needs of the legal, court, fire, and police departments as follows:

-Didn't the City of Great Falls just pass a public safety levy?
+Didn't the City of Great Falls recently pass a public safety levy?

 No. In November of 2022, Cascade County voters passed the Cascade County Public Safety Mill Levy.
 The funding for this levy went primarily toward salary increases for existing Cascade County Sheriff’s Office and Cascade County Attorney’s Office employees—no part of the county levy funded the City of Great Falls public safety departments.